Texas health worker becomes first person to contract Ebola in U.S.

 Harvard Vanguard Medical Associates hospital in Braintree, where the patient first went, was closed briefly to deal with the case but reopened, Ben Kruskal, a physician and chief of infectious disease, said in a statement.

-In an effort to stop the spread of the disease, New York's John F. Kennedy Airport on Saturday began the screening of travellers from the three hardest hit West African countries.
-The airport is the first of five U.S. airports to start enhanced screening of U.S.-bound travellers from Guinea, Liberia and Sierra Leone.
+In an effort to stop the spread of the disease, New York's John F. Kennedy Airport on Saturday began the screening of travelers from the three hardest hit West African countries.
+The airport is the first of five U.S. airports to start enhanced screening of U.S.-bound travelers from Guinea, Liberia and Sierra Leone.

 In Liberia, thousands of Liberian healthcare workers are set to begin an indefinite strike at midnight on Monday which could undermine the country's effort to stop the spread of the virus and leave several hundred patients without care.

-The Ebola virus causes hemorrhagic fever and is spread through direct contact with body fluids from an infected person, who suffers severe bouts of vomiting and diarrhoea.
+The Ebola virus causes hemorrhagic fever and is spread through direct contact with body fluids from an infected person, who suffers severe bouts of vomiting and diarrhea.

 The Texas case is not the first outside West Africa in which a health worker contracted the disease after contact with a patient.